theupdateframework/taps/tap7.md

 the types of attacks and weaknesses listed in
 [Section 1.5.2](https://github.com/theupdateframework/tuf/blob/6fde6222c9c6abf905ef4a56cf56fe35c4a85e14/docs/tuf-spec.txt#L124-L181)
 of the TUF Specification.
-In addition, the official tool should be publicly available and useable by anyone who wishes to test an implementation.
+In addition, the official tool should be publicly available and usable by anyone who wishes to test an implementation.

 Passing a conformance test with the official tool would be an important step in checking if an implementation is TUF-conformant.